Marten4n6/EvilOSX/CONTRIBUTING.md

 ### Bot
 Now let's make our module actually do something...

-The second file should be under the [bot](https://github.com/Marten4n6/EvilOSX/tree/master/server/modules/bot) directory and be called the same as the server side. <br/>
+The second file should be under the [bot](https://github.com/Marten4n6/EvilOSX/tree/master/server/modules/bot) directory and named the same as the server side. <br/>
 Every module must contain the following function:
 ```python
 def run(options):